-Definition: A financial market is a marketplace where trading or exchange of various financial instruments and assets takes place, and the price of these assets is dependant on its demand and supply in the respective market.
+Definition: A financial market is a marketplace where trading or exchange of various financial instruments and assets takes place.
+The price of these assets is dependant on its demand and supply in the respective market.
 All the financial and economic activities in a country are dependent upon these markets

-The most common financial market is the Real Estate Investment Trusts (REITs) which initiates investments from small investors who intend to own real estate but lack the sufficient funds for the purpose.
+The most common financial market is Real Estate Investment Trusts (REITs).
+It initiates investments from small investors who are interested in real estate investing but lack sufficient funds for the purpose.
 These trusts pool in the funds collected from such investors into profitable real estate projects.

 Content: Financial Market

 Features of Financial Markets